Pythagoras and the Philosophy of Number (1 of 5)

 3) Part Three analyzes the Pythagorean Theorem and the famous 3-4-5 triangle associated with it.

-4) Part Four, the last of this chapter, considers the relationship between the Golden Ratio, the number Five, and Man’s place in the Universal Plan.
+4) Parts Four and Five, the last of this chapter, consider the relationship between the Golden Ratio, the number Five, and Man’s place in the Universal Plan.

 Having now set the stage by introducing this article’s main topics and its table of contents, let’s jump in and begin Part One.